 Regardless of the specific focus of their degrees, all ecologists need a broad background in the life and natural sciences.
 An understanding of the physical sciences, including geology, chemistry, physics, and engineering also is helpful.
 Ecologists need to communicate ideas to those around them, so it is extremely important to gain experience writing and making oral presentations.
 They need a working knowledge of mathematics, statistics, and computers to design sound investigations, to analyze and interpret their data, and to understand and build mathematical models of ecological concepts and processes.

 Because environmental challenges require working with people and ideas from disciplines beyond the natural sciences, it also is useful for ecologists to know something about the social sciences, such as economics and geography.

 If you would like to be an ecologist, but already have an undergraduate degree in a field other than the biological sciences, it’s not too late!
 You may have to make up a few classes along the way, but you still can complete an advanced degree in ecology.

 It is really important and useful for undergraduate students to get practical experience doing ecology.
 Gaining hands-on experiences is a great way to learn specific skills, help get a feel for the day-to-day work of ecologists, and establish contacts for future jobs.

 During the school year or over summer breaks:

 - Work for a professor doing lab, library, or field – work.

-- Seek out Research Experiences for Undergraduates (REU) through the National Science Foundation (http://www.nsf.gov/reu/).
-Many institutions and field stations offer these.
+- Seek out Research Experiences for Undergraduates (REU) at institutions and field stations funded by the National Science Foundation.

 - Work as a teaching or lab assistant for a biology or ecology course.